Christiaan-C-Cupido/Microsoft-Certified-Azure-AI-Fundamentals---UWC/README.md

    - An organization needs to digitize thousands of old census forms stored on paper for long-term archiving.
 Which AI capability would be useful and why?
    - A business wants to automatically identify key follow-up actions from recorded meeting discussions.
 Which AI approach should be used and why?

+   Unit 7: Responsible AI
+   - Why is fairness an important principle in responsible AI?
+   - What does the principle of accountability require from organizations building AI systems?
+   - Explain how the principle of privacy and security applies to AI model development.
+   - Compare the principles of inclusiveness and transparency in responsible AI.
+   - A university uses an AI system to review student admissions.
+Which responsible AI principle is most directly relevant and why?
+   - An airport facial recognition system stores traveler images for temporary identity verification.
+What responsible AI principle applies and how?

 3. Microsoft Azure AI Fundamentals Computer Vision
 4. Microsoft Azure AI Fundamentals Natural Language Processing